The Single-Layer Bottleneck

 Three Regimes Across Depth

-But why does steering work better at some layers than others?
-Dang and Ngo (2026) provide a direct answer by examining how concept representations evolve across depth [5]Selective Steering: Norm-Preserving Control Through Discriminative Layer Selection
+Dang and Ngo (2026) examine one possible explanation by measuring class projections across depth [5]Selective Steering: Norm-Preserving Control Through Discriminative Layer Selection

 Dang, T., Ngo, L.